Quest for back pain solution – The Sun Nigeria

-Hello Charles, I am just reading your column for the first time today in the Thursday Sun Newspapers, It was a wonderful write-up.
+Hello Charles, I am just reading your column for the first time in the Daily Sun Newspapers of Thursday, it was a wonderful write-up.
 Please can the large size of the tummy cause back pain and what do I do to check it?
 My stomach is quite big.
-Please where can I obtain you services, I live in Maiduguri
+Please where can I obtain you services, I live in Maiduguri. – Ahmed

 More frequent and important in the incidence of disturbing back pain, is the problem of overweight.
 People who are obese or have large stomach often complain of back pain, especially waist pain.
 You see, it is the back that feels the weight of the large stomach.
 The resulting pull on the spinal column and back muscles is so enormous when the abdominal muscles, simply as a result of permanent overstretching can no longer support the weight of the stomach.
 The stomach then “hangs” only from the back and strains the back musculature and lumber vertebra or lumber bones (bones of the waist) beyond their capacity.
 The spinal disc becomes affected or distorted and the final result is waist pain.